JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 apparent size of the given data container, it does use the same exact observations multiple times.

-.. function:: oversample([fun], data, [shuffle], [obsdim])
+.. function:: oversample([fun], data, [fraction], [shuffle], [obsdim])

-   Generates a class-balanced version of `data` by repeatedly sampling existing observations in such a way that the resulting number of observations will be the same number for every class.
-This way, all classes will have as many observations in the resulting data subset as the largest class has in the given (i.e. original) `data` container.
+   Generate a re-balanced version of `data` by repeatedly sampling existing observations in such a way that every class will have at least `fraction` times the number observations of the largest class.
+This way, all classes will have a minimum number of observations in the resulting data set relative to what largest class has in the given (i.e. original) `data`.

    :param fun: \
         Optional.
 A callable object (usually a function) that